Is There a Connection Between Hearing Loss and Cardiovascular Health?

 - Turning up the television volume higher than usual

-- Avoiding social situations because conversations feel difficult
+- Avoiding social situations because conversations feel challenging

 - Are over the age of 50